openedx/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

 Setting Up the YouTube API Key
 ###############################

-This section describes how to set the YouTube API key for your instance of Open edX.
+This topic describes how to set the YouTube API key for your instance of Open edX.

 .. contents::